-The small Swiss watchmaker that is mostly known for its skeletonized timepieces will soon introduce its new creation: the Claude Meylan Eclipse Skeleton (ref.
+The small Swiss watchmaker that is mostly known for its skeletonized timepieces will soon introduce its new creation: the open-worked Claude Meylan Eclipse Skeleton (ref.
 6044N) powered by a classic hand-wound caliber.

 As the name implies, the Claude Meylan Eclipse Skeleton is presented in a glossy jet-black PVD treated stainless steel case.

 While a similarly decorated version in polished steel case looks a bit toy-like with its hair-thin bridges and almost completely visible gears and pinions, this one sports a lot more menacing appearance.

 The shape of the mildly oversized body looks a bit too ordinary, even generic to my taste.
-However, I have an impression that this is actually for the better: there are not so many collectors in this world ready to pay close to four grands for a timepiece made by a rather obscure brand.
-I mean, it looks really nice, but you should take into account resale value of this object and I have an impression that you are going to lose a lot of money when time comes to move this thing in order to free up space for something even more exciting.
+However, I have an impression that this is actually for the better: there are not so many collectors in this world ready to pay close to four Grands for a timepiece made by a rather obscure brand.
+I mean, it looks really nice, but you should take into account resale value of this object and I have an impression that you are going to lose a lot of money when the time comes to move this thing in order to free up space for something even more exciting.

 In this regard, the shape of the 43-millimeter case and a precisely calculated shape of the setting crown greatly expand the number of people who will not just like the piece visually, but may also find it more attractive when it comes to wearing comfort.